vyvy3n/DLforGenomics/README.md

 ### Contrbution
 They achieved 84.9% Q3 accuracy on predicting protein sencondary structure only by its sequence information, breaking the record of  ~80% which last(???lasts) for decades.

+# 08/24 VAE: chemical design

+### Introduction
+The paper developed variantional auto-encoder while the input sequence is a text-based representation of  moleculars from SMILES string training data.
+##### Data
+- 250l drug-like commercially avaliable molecules
+- 100k computationally generated OLED molecules
+##### Challenges of drug design
+The goal of drug design is to propose novel molecules that optimally meet several desired properties.
+For this purpose, usually people need to search and optimize within the super high dimensional space of chemical compounds.
+However, optimizing in the molecular space for drug design is extremely challenging since the space is extremely large, discrete and unstructured.

+Current methods are either an exhausitve serch or a discrete local search.
+The exhaustive serach is monolithic, costly and mannul assembly is also required.
+The discrete local search is not effective in that there is no guidance for directions. \cite{VAEchemical}
+### Model VAE
+- Encoder: 3 conv layers + 2 dense layers
+- Decoder: 1 dense layer + 3 gated recurrent units + softmax output

+Since the paper start with the string representation, it is nature to think about adopting RNNs as both and encoder and decoder.
+The author finally chose CNNs since they observed an improvement when testing CNNs as encoder.
+This actually can be explained by the presence of repetitive, translationally-invariant substrings that corresponded to chemical substrctures.
+### Comments
+- The paper didn't compare itself with naive auto-encoder.
+- The string-based representation might not well utilize the spatial virants(rotation and translation) of molecules. (graph-based?)
+- One issue with string-encoding approach is that the decoder sometimes produces invalid SMILES strings.